Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 ### Adding more data

-It's also sometimes useful to add extra details to an error so that further debugging of them can be done once we've determined what _type_ of error they are using `code`.
+It's also sometimes useful to add extra details to an error so that further debugging of them can be done once we've determined what _type_ of error they are using via the `code` value.
 Useful information might be the actual value of any input which caused an error, or further details about application state (e.g. the ID of the user this error occurred for).

 Taking the example from above where we set the code, we might want to provide the input fruit name alongside our message and code: